c8r/blog/open-formats.md

 Our rationale for using JSX syntax is:

-- It is used in component-based libraries such as React and Vuejs
+- It is used in component-based libraries such as React and Vuejs.
-- Most UI is rendered as a nested tree structure, e.g. HTML
+- Most UI is rendered as a nested tree structure, e.g. HTML.
-- XML is excellent at representing tree structures and can help show where patent elements end
+- XML is excellent at representing tree structures and can help show where parent elements end.
-- JSX can also be represented in a JSON object with type, props, and children properties
+- JSX can also be represented as a JSON object with `type`, `props`, and `children` properties.
-- In addition to the declarative nature of XML/HTML, JSX adds a familiar pattern for functional composition
+- In addition to the declarative nature of XML/HTML, JSX adds a familiar pattern for functional composition.

-- Read more about the authors of JSX’s rationale
+Read more about the authors of JSX’s rationale here: [JSX Specification][jsx]

 ## Just a start